-Procedures and Tasks: Staff will work with MDOT, EGLE, FHWA, and EPA during FY 2025 relative to implementing any necessary air quality planning efforts to address Berrien County's air quality designation.
-A new conformity document will be required in FY 2025 as part of the approval of the FY2026-2029 TIP.
-Respond to MDOT calls for development of projects to reduce air quality emissions under the Congestion Mitigation Air Quality (CMAQ) program, if applicable.
+Procedures and Tasks: Staff will work with MDOT, EGLE, FHWA, and EPA during FY 2026 relative to implement any necessary air quality planning efforts to address Berrien County's air quality designation.
+A new conformity document will be required in FY 2026 as part of the approval of the FY 2055 Long Range Transportation Plan.
+Respond to MDOT calls for the development of projects to reduce air quality emissions under the Congestion Mitigation Air Quality (CMAQ) program, if applicable.
 Continue to prioritize projects for the Carbon Reduction Program.
-Continue to monitor the validity of the Greenhouse Gas Emissions reduction performance measure, and the impacts for MPO planning.
+Continue to monitor the validity of the Greenhouse Gas Emissions reduction performance measure and the impacts for MPO planning.